Nicroxio/Game_of_life/README.md

 * Pause
 * Game of Life

-## How to use Examples
+## How to Use Examples
-* rename the Example to Save and move it into the main folder
+* Rename the example to "Save" and move it into the main folder